JLX0/MetaLLM-GPT/README.md

 ## In general

-Before using MetaGPT, please make sure that you have met the general requirements as specified in *Installation and requirements*.
+Before using MetaLLM-GPT, please make sure that you have met the general requirements as specified in *Installation and requirements*.

-You can run the following command to check how to configure MetaGPT:
+You can run the following command to check how to configure MetaLLM-GPT:
 ```
 python3 mg.py -h
 ```

-The file *mg.py* requires at least three arguments: -o, -f, and -k.
+The file *mg.py* requires at least three arguments: *-o*, *-f*, and *-k*.
 * The argument *-o* describes the objective of this code
-* The argument *-f* describes the path to the Python file that is supposed to be read and written by MetaGPT
+* The argument *-f* describes the path to the Python file that is supposed to be read and written by MetaLLM-GPT
 * The argument *-k* describes the openAPI key you want to use

-Please be careful about using a notebook format file (such as .ipynb) in *-f*, as GPT might try to execute Linux commands in the notebook.
+Please be careful about using a notebook format file (such as *.ipynb*) in *-f*, as GPT might try to execute Linux commands in the notebook.

-If you want to use the *-e* argument (in order to create code beyond the built-in packages in Python) , it would be safer to download the required packages in the environment beforehand.
+If you want to use the *-e* argument (in order to create code beyond the built-in modules in Python), it would be safer to download the required packages in the environment beforehand.

-By default, MetaGPT assumes you want to use GPT 3.5.
+By default, MetaLLM-GPT assumes you want to use GPT 3.5.
 If you want to use GPT 4, please set the argument *-g* to "4".

 ## Example 1: Generate a Python code of a genetic algorithm

-The expected input of the algorithm (arguments of the function) include the size of the population and the maximum number of generations
+The expected input of the algorithm (arguments of the function) includes the size of the population and the maximum number of generations
 ```
 python3 mg.py -o "create a genetic algorithm" -f "ga.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.population_size: the size of the population, 2.max_generation: the number of generations the algorithm creates" -out "the fitness of the best individual" -e "1.numpy"
 ```